 Please mail or email your resume including three references to our farm.
 We also require a letter of interest stating what you hope to gain (your goals) from the experience, and what you hope to contribute to the farm.
 A visit prior to hiring is always preferred.

 Our interns start around the first of April and stay until the end of October to get the experience of the full arc of the growing season.
-Our workweek is challenging, (5 ½ days and up to 60 hours), but rewarding.
+Our workweek is challenging, but rewarding.
 An internship at Laughing Earth is a hands-on working and learning experience.
 We expect that our interns will participate in and learn all aspects of our farm work, including: initial greenhouse work, grow tunnel construction, planting, weeding, harvesting, animal husbandry, and customer interaction (through sustainable farming education and marketing).
 One of our goals is to show interns how they can operate a sustainable, financially stable farm in a relatively small area starting with less than ideal soil.
 We are looking for energetic, enthusiastic, motivated people who are dependable, eager to learn, have a practical outlook on life, and willing to become part of our farm family.
 We prefer people with a sincere desire to learn farming, and that desire is more important than actual farming experience.
 A good sense of humor is an added bonus!

 Our interns participate in the CRAFT (Collaborative Regional Alliance for Farmer Training) program, which provides them with the opportunity to see a wide range of other farms, and learn from other farmers.
 This program provides interns with bi-weekly visits to other area farms to study specific agricultural topics, and network with other interns.
 We consider this an important component in the educational experience and provide paid time to attend these meetings.
 In addition to CRAFT, we are members of a northeastern New York farmers' network.
 This local network arranges monthly tours of farms and offers collaborative support to its members.